Families: Access Your Student's Records

 My student granted me access to self-service, what do I have permission to see?

 R'Web "Authorization & Privacy" settings allow your student to authorize you to view student record information and discuss account information with Student Business Services, Financial Aid and Housing.
-However, if you want permission to view billing information and online payments, your student must authorize you in CASHNet.
-Use the icons on this page to access R'Web and CASHNet.
+However, if you want permission to view billing information and online payments, your student must authorize you in their Student Account Online.
+Use the links above on this page to access Self-Service and the Student Account Online.

 Your student may also fill out a department-specific authorization forms if your self-service access isn't getting you the information you need.